NielsVerhoevenPXL/NetworkExpertPe/README.md

 1. I spend quet a bit of time on troubleshooting. mainly because the provided files on the fileshare didn't work. my guess is that the iso file for the installation was the cullprit.
 2. I tried the install on both my machine (windows, linux) but the results were the same.
 I even tried downgrading the version of virtualbox because most resources that i found where pretty outdated.
 3. Finally I used the iso file that was provided by devnet itself, this fixed the problem.
+4. I saved the state of VM but when i tried to boot it again it gave me an out of memory error. when i checked my resources with the free command, i could see that i had 15GB ram in use.
+I used this command `echo 3 > /proc/sys/vm/drop_caches` now i had just enough memory.

 ### Task Verification
-1. I booted the VM, pinged to it from my host to see if it was reachable.
-On the VM itself i used the browser to check if it was able to connect to the internet.
+1. I booted the VM and i was able to login to the router.
+2. I pinged it from my host with success
+3. I pinged the router from the VM i have created in lab 1
+4. I used to ssh command to connect to router from my VM.